boost/pco_harvester/CONTRIBUTING.md

 # Contributing to Supplejack Harvester

 Thank you for your interest in contributing to Supplejack Harvester.
-We welcome your thoughts and feedback and ask that you follow our code of conduct and contrubuting guidelines.
+We welcome your thoughts and feedback and ask that you follow our code of conduct and contributing guidelines.

 ## Code of Conduct